 3) Install a security system with cameras.

 A business security system is vital in every commercial environment.
-The mere presence of an alarm system and security cameras can greatly reduce the risk of crime by deterring thieves and vandals.
-Plus, if there is a break-in or authorized disturbance that triggers the alarm, authorities will be promptly dispatched.
+The mere presence of an alarm system and security cameras can significantly reduce crime risk by deterring thieves and vandals.
+Plus, if a break-in or authorized disturbance triggers the alarm, authorities will be promptly dispatched.

 • Install cameras at all entry points and key operational areas, such as cash registers, stockrooms, delivery areas, etc. Remember that business theft often occurs internally too.